SakibFarhad/arch-black-screen/README.md

 sudo pacman -S nvidia
 ```
 It just worked out of the box.
 I was able to get output of ```nvidia-smi```.
-There was a problem, When I boot my laptop when the login page was shown the screen turned black.
+There was a problem, When I boot my laptop, when the login page was shown the screen turned black.
 I had to write my password blindly.
 It was a problem.

 ## Solve